CMS-TYPO3-Wordpress/gtd/Documentation/Introduction/Index.rst

 .. important::
    GTD® and Getting Things Done® are registered trademarks of the David Allen Company;
-   But gtd TYPO3 Extension is not affiliated with or endorsed by the David Allen Company and it fully supports the same GNU Public License GPL as TYPO itself.
+   But gtd TYPO3 Extension is not affiliated with or endorsed by the David Allen Company and it fully supports the same GNU Public License GPL as TYPO3 itself.